 - As a constituent member of the ECF, it has the right to place motions on the agenda for ECF Council meetings and generally to represent the interests of its members.

 - The SCCU individual champion is entitled to play in the British Championships.

 - It organises qualifying events for national competitions.
-The County Championships are well supported, with around 30 teams participating across six divisions.
+The County Championships are well supported, with over 20 teams participating in its six divisions.

 (b) a season-long team competition for players aged under 14 and graded under 130